RonakR68/POSIX-Shell/README.md

 # My Shell

-- A user defined interactive POSIX based shell program using cpp which supports a semi-colon separated list of commands.
+- A user defined interactive POSIX based shell program using cpp with a subset of feature support of default shell.

 ## Features
 1. Display: On running the shell program, the prompt of the form '_username_@_system_name_:_current_directory_>' is displayed.
 The directory from where shell is invoked is considered as home directory and indicated by ~